Purcell Skincare Review: Real Routine, Textures, Results & Who It Suits

 - Days 1–3: better hydration, less tightness.

-- Week 2: more even tone; pores looked softer (helped by the Pore Defense ampoule).
+- Week 2: more even tone; pores looked softer (helped by Pore Defense).

 - Week 4: stronger barrier feel and a subtle, foundation-skipping glow.